Growing Herbs Indoors. Is it Possible?

 of stones larger than the holes at the bottom.

-If you are growing herbs pots with their own saucers make sure that you
+If you are growing herbs in containers with their own saucers

 have a layer of small stones, crocks or gravel between the pot and the